 - Museum of London: This museum shows the journey of the UK capital from prehistoric times to the present.

-Which are the best museums in London for kids?
+Which are the best London museum tickets to purchase for kids?

 The best museums in London for kids are: